v-panov/software-design-patterns-ts/README.md

 - **Flyweight** - Uses sharing to support large numbers of similar objects efficiently by minimizing memory usage
 - **Proxy** - Provides a surrogate or placeholder for another object to control access to it

+### Behavioral Patterns

+- **Mediator** - Defines an object that encapsulates how a set of objects interact, promoting loose coupling by keeping objects from referring to each other explicitly

 ## Getting Started

 ### Requirements